Free Webinar – Child Abduction: A Practical Guide to the Law & Defending Claims

 Natasha Shotunde, Barrister, Garden Court Chambers

 Natasha Shotunde has a wide-ranging practice encompassing family law and public inquiries.
 She is highly experienced in private and public law children matters and international family law cases.
 She has significant expertise in representing parties in applications for Forced Marriage Protection Orders and FGM Protection Orders in the High Court and Family Court.
 Natasha’s international family law practice includes child abduction and child relocation cases.
-She is highly experienced in representing parties in applications for Forced Marriage Protection Orders and FGM Protection Orders in the High Court and Family Court.
-This includes representing parties who are making applications on behalf of Persons to be Protected.
+She is highly experienced in both Hague and non Hague child abduction cases.
 She has represented parties in standalone applications, as well as linked care proceedings.
 She has particular knowledge of Forced Marriage and FGM and asylum, having focused on this subject academically.

 Rehab Jaffer, Barrister, Garden Court Chambers

-Rehab Jaffer is an experienced children law practitioner.
+Rehab Jaffer is an experienced family practitioner.
 She regularly appears in the High Court on Deprivation of Liberty matters, and she has represented parents in the Court of Appeal on public law NAI matters.
-Her experience representing young and vulnerable victims of human trafficking and modern slavery in asylum and public law claims lends itself well to her trauma informed practice in public children law.
-Rehab is regularly instructed in all aspects of family law.
-She has extensive experience representing individuals in private children applications, and is also instructed in care proceedings in the Family Court and High Court for local authorities, parents and children, separately represented or through their children’s guardian.
+Her experience representing young and vulnerable victims of human trafficking and modern slavery in asylum appeals and in public law claims lends itself well to her trauma informed practice in public children law.
+Rehab’s international family practice is invaluably benefited by having been the judicial assistant to Moylan LJ (and King LJ).
+She has extensive experience representing individuals in private children applications, and is regularly instructed in care proceedings in the Family Court and High Court for local authorities, parents, and children separately represented or through their children’s guardian.

 Reserve Your Online Ticket